Conjugacy classes in Weyl groups and q-W algebras: Introduction

 The slice $T_s$ can be defined as follows.
 Let $Z$ be the subgroup of $G$ corresponding to the Lie subalgebra $\z$ spanned by the root subspaces $\g_\alpha$ for roots $\alpha\in \Delta$ fixed by the action of $s$ and by the centralizer of $s$ in $\h$.
 Let $\Delta_+$ be a system of positive roots associated to the element $s\in W$, and denote by $N_+$ and $N_-$ the corresponding maximal unipotent subgroup of $G$ and the opposite maximal unipotent subgroup, respectively.
 Then $T_s=sZN_s$, where $N_s=\{ v \in N_+|svs^{-1}\in N_- \}$.

-The slice $T_s$ can be equipped with a Poisson structure using Poisson reduction in the Poisson--Lie group $G^*$ and a dense embedding $G^*\subset G$ (see \cite{S6}).
-The algebra $W_q^s(G)$ is a quantization of the Poisson structure defined on the slice.
+$T_s'$ can be equipped with a Poisson structure using Poisson reduction in the Poisson--Lie group $G^*$ (see \cite{S6}).
+The algebra $W_q^s(G)$ is a quantization of the Poisson structure defined on $T_s'$.
 The proof of these facts occupies Sections \ref{wpsred} and \ref{crossect}.
 Note that in general the algebras $W_q^s(G)$ are not deformations of the usual W--algebras $W^e(\g)$.
 In case when $s$ is a Coxeter element of $W$ the algebras $W_q^s(G)$ were introduced in \cite{S8,S7}.

 For $\varepsilon\in \mathbb{C}$ one can also consider specializations $W_\varepsilon^s(G)={\rm End}_{{\mathbb{C}}_\varepsilon[G^*]}({\mathbb{C}}_\varepsilon[G^*]\otimes_{{\mathbb{C}}_\varepsilon[M_-]}\mathbb{C}_{\chi_\varepsilon^{s}})^{opp}$ of algebras $W_q^s(G)$ defined with the help of the specializations ${\mathbb{C}}_\varepsilon[G^*]={\mathbb{C}}_{\mathcal{A}'}[G^*]/ (q^{\frac{1}{2d}}-\varepsilon^{\frac{1}{2d}}){\mathbb{C}}_{\mathcal{A}'}[G^*]$, ${\mathbb{C}}_\varepsilon[M_-]={\mathbb{C}}_{\mathcal{A}'}[M_-]/ (q^{\frac{1}{2d}}-\varepsilon^{\frac{1}{2d}}){\mathbb{C}}_{\mathcal{A}'}[M_-]$ of the algebras ${\mathbb{C}}_{\mathcal{A}'}[G^*]$, ${\mathbb{C}}_{\mathcal{A}'}[M_-]$ and the natural specialization $\chi_\varepsilon^{s}$ of the character $\chi_q^{s}$.